pantagrel/training.python_web/assignments/week05/flaskr/README.md

 4. Other frameworks
 5. Putting the microblog on the bluebox server.
 	+ The files are loaded there, but

 			Firefox can't establish a connection to the server at block647048-4cf.blueboxgrid.com:5000.

 	+ Something to do with [need to see notes], mentioned in week04
 6. Passing the variables between functions, templates and user input.
 More practice.

 ###Stuff I don't understand:
 1. Connecting to 'real' databases.
 2. Talking to the database.
+	- SQL Alchemy
+	-